Magicrafter13/NetDot/draft-spec.md

 `request-motd`

 ### request-join
 Upon receiving this command, the server must decide whether or not to allow the client to join the network.
 If it decides not to, it must send [request-deny](#request-deny).
+Optionally you may provide a desired name or a color (or both - but color must come first).

-`request-join`
+`request-join [color <color: Int>] [name <name: String>]`

 ### request-deny
 The server has rejected your request to join the network.
 It may optionally provide a reason.